dwjackson/exifget/README.md

 ## Usage

-To read all the EXIF data that ExifGet can find in a picture file:
+To read all the Exif data that ExifGet can find in a picture file:

 ```sh
 exifget [picture_file]